ksamuelscrow/IsotopeModel/README.md

 ModelCode: Contains a script for initializing and running the merged stem and soil isotope mixing model along with the model code.
 This code, script, and all data files should be stored in a single directory and run in OpenBugs.

 DataFiles: This directory contains data and initial values necessary to run the model in OpenBugs.
 The .odc data and initial values files are organized to be read into the OpenBugs model.
-Additionally, we have uploaded an Excel file that contains all of the data organized in a more intuitive structure.
+Additionally, we have uploaded an Excel file ("data_inputs_Summary.xlsx") that contains all of the data organized in a more intuitive structure.